Clinical Documentation Specialist

 Baltimore City Community College

-Students in the associate of applied science degree in health information technology at Baltimore City College will have the necessary skills to work as clinical documentation specialists.
+Students in Baltimore City College’s associate of applied science degree in health information technology will have the necessary skills to work as clinical documentation specialists.
 All participants in this program learn how to collect and maintain health data, maintain confidentiality, and adhere to local, state, and federal regulations.

 Aspiring clinical documentation specialists will find this program particularly useful as there is an emphasis on medical coding, including a CPT-4 Coding Principles course and another one in ICD-10-CM Coding Principles and Practice.
-Admission requirements include prerequisite coursework in biology, medical terminology, writing, and anatomy and physiology.
+Admission requirements include biology, medical terminology, writing, and anatomy and physiology prerequisite coursework.

-The 64-credit curriculum of this program includes courses such as health information systems; medical terminology; anatomy & physiology; medical jurisprudence & ethics; developmental psychology; healthcare management supervision; computer applications in healthcare; modern elementary statistics; and health and life fitness, among others.
+This program’s 64-credit curriculum includes courses such as health information systems, medical terminology, anatomy and physiology, medical jurisprudence and ethics, developmental psychology, healthcare management supervision, computer applications in healthcare, modern elementary statistics, and health and life fitness.

 • Location: Baltimore, MD